 Named after an early 20th century color scientist, this method converts the first illuminant from XYZ to cone responses (the relative stimulation of the three types of cones in the human retina).
 Same for the second illuminant, and a cone scaling is calculated to go from one white to another.
 This scaling is used to change all the other colors: convert XYZ to cones, scale, convert back to XYZ.

 von Kries works much better than XYZ scaling, as long as the two illuminants are fairly similar to daylight, and the colors to be adapted are not very saturated.

 Invented by Lam at the University of Bradford, this method uses modified (sharpened) cone responses with less overlap between the three cone types.
-While this doesn't represent the actual physilogical responses, it does give better predictive accuracy.
-The originally published CAT also incorporated a correction for the non-linear resonse of the short wavelength ("blue") cone.
+While this doesn't represent the actual physiological responses, it does give better predictive accuracy.
+The originally published CAT also incorporated a correction for the non-linear response of the short wavelength ("blue") cone.
 Later studies found that this correction did not significantly improve accuracy, and prevented round-tripping, so it was dropped.
 The simplified (linear) bradford transform is what we implemented.